 In June 2016, the FASB issued ASU 2016-13, "Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" ("ASU 2016-13"), which improves financial reporting by providing timelier recording of credit losses on loans and other financial instruments held by financial institutions and other organizations.
 The ASU requires an organization to measure all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions and reasonable and supportable forecasts.
 Forward-looking information will now be used to better inform credit loss estimates.
 This ASU is effective for interim and annual periods beginning after December 15, 2019 and early adoption is permitted.
-The Company's allowances for doubtful accounts have historically not been significant and the Company does not expect the adoption of this ASU will have a significant impact on its consolidated financial statements.
+Effective April 1, 2020, the Company adopted ASU 2016-13, which did not have a material impact on the Company's consolidated financial statements.

 In August 2018, the FASB issued ASU 2018-13, "Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement," ("ASU 2018-13") which is part of the FASB disclosure framework project to improve the effectiveness of disclosures in the notes to the financial statements.
 The amendments in the new guidance remove, modify and add certain disclosure requirements related to fair value measurements covered in Topic 820, "Fair Value Measurement."
 The new standard is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
-Early adoption is permitted for either the entire standard or only the requirements that modify or eliminate the disclosure requirements, with certain requirements applied prospectively, and all other requirements applied retrospectively to all periods presented.
-The Company is currently evaluating the impact of adopting this guidance.
+Effective April 1, 2020, the Company adopted ASU 2018-13, which did not have a material impact on the Company's consolidated financial statements.

 In October 2018, the FASB issued ASU No. 2018-17, "Consolidation: Targeted Improvements to Related Party Guidance for Variable Interest Entities," ("ASU 2018-17") which modifies the guidance related to indirect interests held through related parties under common control for determining whether fees paid to decision makers and service providers are variable interest.
 ASU 2018-17 is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019 and early adoption is permitted.
-The Company is currently evaluating the impact of adopting this guidance.
+Effective April 1, 2020, the Company adopted ASU 2018-17, which did not have a material impact on the Company's consolidated financial statements.

 In November 2018, the FASB issued ASU No. 2018-19, "Codification Improvements to Topic 326, Financial Instruments-Credit Losses," ("ASU 2018-19") which clarifies and improves guidance related to credit losses, hedging, and recognition and measurement.
 Same as ASU 2016-13, this ASU is effective for interim and annual periods beginning after December 15, 2019 and early adoption is permitted.
-The Company is currently evaluating the impact of this ASU on its consolidated financial statements.
+Effective April 1, 2020, the Company adopted ASU 2018-19, which did not have a material impact on the Company's consolidated financial statements.